 Getting a razor burn can be uncomfortable, and it can make it seemingly impossible to continue shaving without further aggravating your irritated skin.
-It’s also extremely common and can occur wherever you shave, from your face to your more intimate manscaping areas.
-Fortunately, there are ways to prevent razor burn as well as ways to treat razor burn should your skin already have the dreaded painful, warm, itchy redness characteristic of razor burn.
+It’s also extremely common and can occur wherever you shave, including your more intimate manscaping areas.
+If you have it, you’ll want to know how to get rid of razor burn — stat.
+Fortunately, there are ways to prevent razor burn as well as ways to ease razor burn should your skin already have the dreaded painful, warm, itchy redness characteristic of razor burn.
 Keep reading for the best tips to prevent and treat razor burn for men.

 - Using an old razor